-Among the many meaningful rights and professional protections your contract provides is time carved out for teachers to do professional work.
-Whether you teach elementary, middle or high school, teachers are generally entitled to five periods per week for unassigned professional work under Article 7, Sections A–C of the UFT-DOE contract.
+Among the many meaningful contractual rights UFT members have is time carved out for teachers to do professional work.
+Whether they teach elementary, middle or high school, teachers are generally entitled to five periods per week for unassigned professional work under Article 7, Sections A–C of the DOE-UFT contract.

-A teacher decides how to use preparation periods and may choose to write lesson plans, grade papers, analyze student data, research a lesson topic, meet with parents or colleagues, or do other professional work of their choice.
+As a teacher, you decide how to use preparation periods.
+You may choose to write lesson plans, grade papers, analyze student data, research a lesson topic, meet with parents or colleagues, or do other professional work of your choice.
 Prep periods are self-directed; you determine what to do during your prep periods.
-This is a right we fought for and a right that workers without a union do not have.
+It is a right the UFT fought for and a right workers without a union do not have.

 The assignment of teachers to cover classes in an emergency should be made on a rotational basis to the extent possible.
-A rotational pool should be set up at your school, with those who volunteer for the assignment during their preparation period or professional activity periods filling in first.
+A rotational pool should be set up at your school, with those who volunteer for the assignment during their preparation period or professional-activity period filling in first.

 Some prep period do’s and don’ts

-A principal cannot mandate meetings (including for common-planning time) or administrative duties during your prep period.
-If you’re directed to do these kinds of things during your preparation period, you should follow the directive and then speak to your chapter leader to try to resolve the issue or file a grievance.
-You are entitled to be paid for a lost prep period including when you are directed to attend a meeting or common planning.
-Your common-planning meetings may, however, be your professional activity assignment (under Circular 6).
+A principal cannot mandate meetings (including for common planning) or administrative duties during your prep period.
+If you’re directed to do these kinds of things during your prep period, you should follow the directive and then speak to your chapter leader to try to resolve the issue or file a grievance.
+You are entitled to be paid for a lost prep period, including when you are directed to attend a meeting or participate in common planning.
+Your common-planning meetings may, however, be your professional-activity assignment (under Circular 6).

 Remember, the best way to ensure your rights are respected is to know your rights — and use them!